 Sister Rhi and I just got back from a few days in sunny Lisbon.
 It was our first trip together since the Baltic Saga of 2004, which I still haven’t finished writing about!
 So instead of my usual slow, tedious manner of taking years to write about holidays in carefully crafted episodes, I am just going to blurt out some random thoughts in unruly fashion until it’s time for bed.

 Lack of Blokes

 I left my husband at home for this trip.
-You wouldn't believe how many people thought this made me some sort of harlot.
-But I like to keep the Home Office and my mother-in-law guessing… Sham Marriage: Yes Or No?
+I like to keep the Home Office and my mother-in-law guessing… Sham Marriage: Yes Or No?